‘Entertainment zone’ near Brookhaven MARTA station studied

-City officials are considering creating an “Apple Valley entertainment district” that would allow residents at nearby restaurants and bars to walk outside with their beer, wine or spirits in hand.
+Brookhaven city officials are considering creating an “Apple Valley entertainment district” that would allow residents at nearby restaurants and bars to walk outside with their beer, wine or spirits in hand.

 Councilmember Joe Gebbia said the idea is to create the new district around the future redevelopment of the Brookhaven-Oglethorpe MARTA Station, where he envisions several chef-driven restaurants and bars along the back of the development where Apple Valley Road is.
 The city already has several restaurants on nearby Dresden Drive, he said.